-Request that concerns and requests raised by Cadw and the Dyfed Archaeological Trust be addressed as part of the application.
+- Request that concerns and requests raised by Cadw and the Dyfed Archaeological Trust be addressed as part of the application. - Request that the perimeter of the building be relocated sufficiently to allow for proper landscaping and greening around its perimeter, particularly on the Morfa Lane and to the north side of the building to mitigate its visual impact upon the surrounding environment.

-- Request that the perimeter of the building be relocated sufficiently to allow for proper landscaping and greening around its perimeter, particularly on the Morfa Lane and to the north side of the building to mitigate its visual impact upon the surrounding environment. - Further clarification is required as to how the widening of the access road will impact upon the Scheduled Monument.
+• Further clarification is required as to how the widening of the access road will impact upon the Scheduled Monument.

-Local Member - County Councillor A Lenny is a member of the Planning Committee and has made no prior comment on the application.
-County Councillor G John has requested that the Planning Committee undertake a site visit to assess the likely impact of the proposal upon the Bulwarks scheduled monument.
+Local Member - County Councillor A Lenny is a member of the Planning Committee and has therefore made no prior comment on the application.
+County Councillor G John has also not commented on the application to date.